 An important part of the poverty - governance nexus is the national external debt.
-For more than two decades, Somalia has been facing a heavy external debt of slightly over USD 2 Billion in 2015 or 85% of GDP, which has not been serviced.
+For more than two decades, Somalia has been facing a heavy external debt of slightly over USD 5.1 Billion in 2015, which has not been serviced.